jmgilman/templates-base/README.md

 provided by the development shell are locked, allowing reproducible environments for contributors.

-It's important to note that I _do not_ use Nix for packaging project code.
-This is typically handled by different tooling.
-The purpose of Nix is to solely provide an isolated, reproducible development environment.

 The development shell uses [Nixago] for automatically creating various dotfiles in the root of the repository.
 In particular, this base template ships with support for: